ICC sends team to Libya after delegation detained

 A Libyan lawyer said the suspicious documents included letters from Saif al-Islam's former right-hand man Mohammed Ismail, as well as blank documents signed by the prisoner.

-The international court said on Sunday the 36-year old Taylor has been working at the ICC since 2006 as counsel in the office that represents ICC indictees' interests before the appointment of a formal defense counsel.
+The international court said the 36-year old Taylor has been working at the ICC since 2006 as counsel in the office that represents ICC indictees' interests before the appointment of a formal defence counsel.

-(Reporting by Ali Shuaib and Marie-Louise Gumuchian; Additional reporting by Sara Webb; Editing by Alessandra Rizzo)
+(Reporting by Ali Shuaib and Marie-Louise Gumuchian; Additional reporting by Sara Webb and Chris McCall; Editing by Alessandra Rizzo and David Brunnstrom)